 Periodontists are often treating complex periodontal cases among patients with severe gum disease or a medical history of a problematic variety.
 They can offer different types of treatment like scaling and root planing for cleaning the infected surface of the tooth root or root surface debridement to remove damaged tissue.
 Treating patients with severe problems with their gums by using a range of surgical procedures is also a specialty they are trained in.
 Additionally, they have also received training in the insertion, maintenance, and repair of dental implants.

-Despite general dentists also receiving the training needed to treat periodontal conditions in dental school they often refer patients to a periodontist when he or she requires treatment for a complex condition.
+Despite general dentists in Alexandria also receiving the training needed to treat periodontal conditions in dental school, they often refer patients to a periodontist when he or she requires treatment for a complex condition.